 \section{Introduction}

 Hadronization and chemical freeze-out have been suggested to coincide at the phase boundary in the Quantum Chromodynamics (QCD) phase diagram based on results from Statistical Hadronization Models (SHMs) using particle yields measured at the Large Hadron Collider (LHC) and the Relativistic Heavy Ion Collider (RHIC), when compared to pseudo-critical temperature calculations from temperature dependent continuum extrapolations of the chiral susceptibilities on the lattice \cite{Stachel_2014, HotQCD1, WB2, WB1, Lattice}.
-A point of interest emerges concerning whether the phase transition from quark to hadron degrees of freedom occurs at the same temperature for all particle species and/or quark flavours.\\ Final state particle yields have been successfully reproduced by SHMs to nine orders of magnitude over a wide energy range in high energy collisions of heavy ions \cite{Cleymans1998,PBMNature}.
-SHMs typically use experimental hadron yields from central events (0 - 10\%) in relativistic heavy ion collisions as an anchor for determining common freeze-out parameters in the QCD phase diagram -- namely, the chemical freeze-out temperature ($T_\mathrm{ch}$) and the baryo-chemical potential ($\mu_\mathrm{B}$) -- within a Grand Canonical Ensemble (GCE), where baryon number, electric charge and strangeness are conserved on average.\\ The GCE treatment has been shown to inadequately reproduce experimental results in a centrality dependent manner across pp, pPb and PbPb collision systems measured by the ALICE Collaboration -- particularly where $\big \langle dN_\mathrm{ch}/d\eta \big \rangle \leq 20$ \cite{SharmaPRC1}.
-The aforementioned is often attributed to the presence of canonical suppression in the smaller systems and may be partially remedied by employing a Strangeness Canonical Ensemble (SCE), in which strangeness is explicitly conserved within some correlation volume $V_\mathrm{C}$ using a single value of $T_\mathrm{ch}$ for all particle species (1CFO).
-The question arises as to whether additional canonical strangeness suppression in small systems provides an adequate description of the overall production of final state (multi)strange hadrons as measured at LHC energies.
-The presence of such a suppression, commonly represented by a strangeness saturation parameter ($\gamma_\mathrm{{S}}$) within the fireball volume of hadronic collisions, is known to decrease with increasing collision energy \cite{Tounsi_Canonical_Suppression1, Tounsi_Canonical_Suppression2}.
+A point of interest emerges concerning whether the phase transition from quark to hadron degrees of freedom occurs at the same temperature for all particle species and/or quark flavours.\\ Final state particle yields have been successfully reproduced by SHMs to nine orders of magnitude over a wide energy range in high energy collisions of heavy ions \cite{PBMNature}.
+SHMs typically use experimental hadron yields from central events (0 - 10\%) in relativistic heavy-ion collisions as an anchor for determining common freeze-out parameters in the QCD phase diagram -- namely, the chemical freeze-out temperature ($T_\mathrm{ch}$) and the baryo-chemical potential ($\mu_\mathrm{B}$) -- within a Grand Canonical Ensemble (GCE), where baryon number, electric charge and strangeness are conserved on average.\\ The GCE treatment has been shown to inadequately reproduce experimental results in a multiplicity-dependent manner across pp, pPb and PbPb collision systems measured by the ALICE Collaboration -- particularly where $\big \langle dN_\mathrm{ch}/d\eta \big \rangle \leq 20$ \cite{SharmaPRC1}.
+The aforementioned fact is often attributed to the presence of non-equilibrium strangeness production in the smaller systems and may be partially remedied by employing a Strangeness Canonical Ensemble (SCE), in which strangeness is explicitly conserved within a correlation volume $V_\mathrm{C}$ using a single value of $T_\mathrm{ch}$ for all particle species (1CFO).
+The question arises as to whether out-of-equilibrium strangeness in small systems provides an adequate description of the overall production of final state (multi)- strange hadrons as measured at LHC energies.
+The presence of said disequilibrium, commonly represented by a non-negligible strangeness saturation parameter ($\gamma_\mathrm{{S}}$) within the fireball volume of hadronic collisions, is known to diminish with increasing collision energy \cite{Tounsi_Canonical_Suppression1, Tounsi_Canonical_Suppression2}.